 The case also adds another new trick: MagSafe.
 Apple brought back the MagSafe name with the launch of the iPhone 12, turning it into a magnetic wireless charging system.
-It hasn’t really hit the heights I was expecting though, with relatively few accessories making use of it.
+It hasn’t hit the heights I was expecting though, with relatively few accessories making use of it.

 Inside the AirPods 3 is the H1 chip and this helps power all those small, handy features AirPods have become famous for.
-Your iPhone or iPad, for instance, will instantly look ton connect and pair when you flip open the case, and once they’re connected to a device associated with an Apple ID, they’ll be connected everywhere.
+Your iPhone or iPad, for instance, will instantly look to connect and pair when you flip open the case, and once they’re connected to a device associated with an Apple ID, they’ll be connected everywhere.
 You can still use them on other platforms and I have connected these up to Android phones without much faff, but many features are missing and the connection isn’t as strong.

-Audio Share, which is very much an iOS-only feature, lets you connect two pairs of the AirPods to one phone for shared listening, which is seriously handy when you’re on a train.
+Audio Share, which is very much an iOS-only feature, lets you connect two pairs of AirPods to one phone for shared listening, which is seriously handy when you’re on a train.
 Missing out on things like this means you’re probably best off looking elsewhere if you’re not firmly within the iOS ecosystem.

 The AirPods 3 seem much better at detecting when they are in an ear than the previous model and do a far better job at siphoning out wind noise.
 The microphone is excellent for voice calls, too.

 - Spatial Audio is a hit or miss addition